Rafels/Assignment-2/Assignment2_s929574.md

 ## b)
 #### To test the DisplayPointerInfo(...)function, declare two integer pointers a and b to dynamically allocate arrays of integers for n elements (n should be an input from the user).
 Array a will be filled with even numbers, and array b will be filled with odd numbers.

-This program uses the *DisplayPointerInfo* function and a new function *DisplayArrayValue* in order to check if the values are correct.
+This program uses the *DisplayPointerInfo* function and a new function *DisplayArrayValue* to check if the values are correct.
 First the two pointers are created and an array is created for each of them with the same size, which has been given by the user.
 The *cstdlib* library is included in this program in order to use the *rand()*function, which will fill the arrays with even and odd numbers.
 A while-loop is used for each array, they run until the size of the array has been reached.
-For each iteration a random values is created and checked if it is either even or odd.
-If the if-statement is true then *i* is added one and the loop looks for the next value.
+For each iteration, a random value is created and checked if it is either even or odd.
+If the if-statement is true, then *i* is added one and the loop looks for the next value.
 The arrays address and values are then displayed.
-The *DisplayArrayValue* uses a simple for-loop to rund throught the array elements and display their values.
+The *DisplayArrayValue* uses a simple for-loop to run through the array elements and display their values.

 **The code:**
 ```c++